The planar limit of the $\mathcal{N} = 2$ $\mathbf{E}$-theory: numerical calculations and the large $\lambda$ expansion: conformal field theories and matrix models

 \section{$\cN = 2$ conformal field theories and matrix models}

-In this section, we briefly recall some background materials on supersymmetric localization and matrix model results for correlation functions in 4d $\mathcal{N}=2$ SCFTs.
+In this section, we briefly recall some background material on supersymmetric localization and matrix model results for correlation functions in 4d $\mathcal{N}=2$ SCFTs.
 More details on this material can be found in \cite{Billo1, Billo:2022xas,Billo:2019st,Gerchkovitz:2016bo,Beccaria:2007ln,Baggio:2014sna}.

 An interesting set of objects in $\cN = 2$ SCFTs are single trace chiral primary operators built out of the complex scalar $\varphi$ in the vector multiplet:

 These operators are chiral because they are annihilated by half of the supersymmetries, and they are automatically normal-ordered because of $R$-charge conservation.
 The anti-chiral primary operators are denoted by $\bar{O}_n(x)$ and are constructed from $\bar{\varphi}(x)$ in the same way.
 The properties of the OPE for $4d\ \cN = 2$ theories leads to the chiral-ring relation: